postechsv/AGCEL/semantics/README.md

 - The behaviour of `atomic{ SL }` is: first acquire the global lock when SL is executable, then run SL, and finally release the lock.
 - The behaviour of `if (:: SL_1) (:: SL_2) ... (:: SL_n) fi` is: first choose an executable option :: SL_i, then run SL_i.

+Note that the 'acquire' and the 'choose' parts are not basic actions.
+Rather, they are 'side-effects' that are attached to a 'main effect' of a basic action.
+So if they should not be a valid transition on their own.

 ### Chanllenges
 - nested loop, selection, and atomic